Guide for Authors

 Peer review

-This journal operates a single blind review process.
+This journal operates a single blind peer-review process.
 All contributions are sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
-The Editor-in-chief is responsible for the final decision regarding acceptance or rejection of articles.
-The Editor-in-Chief's decision is final.
-For more information on the types of peer review, please visit: https://www.elsevier.com/reviewers/peer-review.
+The Editor-in-Chief is responsible for the final decision regarding acceptance or rejection of articles.
+For more information on the types of peer-review, please visit: https://www.elsevier.com/reviewers/peer-review.

-Sports Medicine and Health Science only accepts online submissions.
+SMHS only accepts online submissions.
 A submitted manuscript is initially evaluated by the Managing Editor to check academic misconduct.
-Considering the research area of the manuscript, it will then be assigned to one of the Associate Editors for evaluation.
-When a manuscript is considered unqualified for at least one of the following principles, the Associate Editor has the right to reject formal review: 1) on a topic outside the scope of the Journal; 2) lacking of originality or technical merit; 3) with fragmentary results; 4) is poorly written.
-If a manuscript meets basic requirement, the Associate Editors will then invite at least two independent reviewers with relevant expertise for single-blind peer review.
-Taking the reviewers' opinions into consideration, the Associate Editors will evaluate the manuscript comprehensively and then will decide to whether move the manuscript forward in the review process.
+Considering the research area of the manuscript, the manuscript is then assigned to one of the Associate Editors for evaluation.
+When a manuscript is considered unqualified for at least one of the following principles, the Associate Editor has the right to reject formal review: 1) on a topic outside the scope of the Journal; 2) lacking of originality or technical merit; 3) with fragmentary results; 4) is poorly written; 5) fail to provide ethical approval for research involving human/animal subjects or human tissues, and clinical registration for research mentioned in the clinical trials registration section.
+If a manuscript meets basic requirement, the Associate Editors will then invite at least two independent reviewers with relevant expertise for single-blind peer-review.
+Taking the reviewers' opinions into consideration, the Associate Editors will evaluate the manuscript comprehensively and then will decide to whether move the manuscript forward in the peer-review process.
 The Editors-in-Chief will make a final decision.
-To avoid bias, manuscripts of the editorial board members including Editors-in-Chief, Deputy Editors-in-Chief, Associate Editors and other members will not be handled by him/herself in any stage of the review process.
+To avoid bias, manuscripts of the editorial board members including Editors-in-Chief, Deputy Editors-in-Chief, Associate Editors and other members are not handled by him/herself in any stage of the review process.
 If a manuscript is accepted, the Responsible Editors will then be responsible for reviewing the format, English grammar and language of the manuscript before sending it back to authors for revision.
 There are various publishing roles of editors in KeAi journal, more information can be viewed here.

 Use of word processing software